Lae-Alfheim/open.sh/README.md

     * Add availability for both gnu and openbsd netcat
     * Wayland
     * Multiple ip and ip selection
-    * some encryption for transmission of urls _ssh?_
+    * some encryption for transmission of urls
     * support for IPv6
-    * loging in gnome, bash, startx, ETC
+    * Automatic loging in?
+    * Support for media, Cage WM?
     * add copy to clip board as alternative to opening browser or video
 - ~~add a main window, for better control~~
-- add a config.h
+- ~~add a config.h~~
 - revamp server for multiple windows
 - find a way to use other terminals, st, alacritty, ETC
+- server in c
 - ~~transmit server.sh to a /tmp folder~~
+- ~~proxychains better support and easy off switch~~
+- proxychains better support and easy off switch in c
 - Transmited urls stack in server.sh
 - option to start and login through ftp
 - auto update settings for server.sh, store them in main computers config
 - summary of updates, would then give you a summary then two options, update or do not update
-- ~~proxychains better support and easy off switch~~

 # Contribution Guidelines